 Digital Placemaking aims to enhance and deepen the relationship between people and places.
 We believe the best examples of digital placemaking are co-designed by different kinds of communities, using digital technology and creative solutions to improve or enhance the public experience of place.

 The Digital Placemaking R&D Production call asked for ideas that explore questions of belonging, safety, hope and power in public spaces.
 We're pleased to announce the funded prototype projects are POPMAP, Everything is Music, Stupid Cities and Narratives.
-You can read more about their work below and on their Digital Placemaking Prototypes page.

 Our industry partners are: